-This project was funded by the Department of Environment, Water and Natural Resources (DEWNR) and is part of the South Australian Government's Murray Futures program, funded in turn by the Australian Government's Water for the Future imitative.
+This project was funded by the Department of Environment, Water and Natural Resources (DEWNR) and is part of the South Australian Government's Murray Futures program, funded in turn by the Australian Government's Water for the Future initiative.

 This report represents a collaborative effort between DEWNR Science, Monitoring and Knowledge Branch staff, CLLMM project members, other departmental staff, and outside experts.
 Adam Watt, Jason Higham, Rebecca Quin and Liz Barnett (CLLMM) supported the development and management of project outcomes as well as providing access to datasets.
 We thank the following people for providing expert advice and/or sharing datasets: David Paton (Adelaide University) and BirdLife Australia.
-Thanks also to Adam Watt for reviewing an earlier version of this report.
-Thankyou to the following people for field assistance: Greg Kerr, David Armstrong, Kerri Bartley, Paul Wainwright, Joel Allen, Colin Bailey, Louise Moore and Donna Belder.
+Thanks also to Adam Watt and Daniel Rogers for providing technical reviews of this report.
+Thank you to the following people for field assistance: Greg Kerr, David Armstrong, Kerri Bartley, Paul Wainwright, Joel Allen, Colin Bailey, Louise Moore.